SamLiu666/helloworld/python/web crawler/web crawing.md

 4. Generate digital signature - hashlib。
 5. Serialization and compression - pickle / json / zlib。
 6. scheduler - 进程（multiprocessing） / 线程（threading） / 协程（coroutine）

+## Request

+Get the url and response

+## BeautifulSoup

+The bs4 library turns the web file into a soup type, In fact, the bs4 library is a library for parsing, traversing, maintaining, and "tag trees."

+The bs4 library reformats the HTML source code, Thus, it is convenient for us to operate on the nodes, labels, attributes and so on.